sideeffects/HoudiniEngineForUnreal-v2/README.md

 Version 2 is a significant rewrite of the core architecture of the existing Houdini Engine plugin, and comes  with many new features, and improvements.

+Here are some of the new features and improvements already available in Alpha 1:

+- New and redesigned core architecture, more modular and lightweight.
+  All the Houdini Engine / HAPI logic is now contained into a new Editor-only module This removes the need to bake HDAs to native actors and components before packaging a game.
+- Static Mesh creation time has been optimized and now uses Mesh Descriptions.
+  Alternatively, you can also decide to use an even faster Proxy Mesh generation while editing the HDA.
+  Those can then be automatically refined to Static Meshes, either on a timer, or when saving/playing the level.
+- Bgeo files can be imported natively in the content browser.
+- World composition support (early stage):
+  Tiled heightfields can now be imported as multiple landscapes in separate levels and added to World Composition.
+  World composition support will be fleshed out further alongside the PDG support.
+- HDA parameters and inputs editing now support multi-selection.
+- Inputs have received a variety of improvements, among those:
+  - Colliders on a Static Mesh can now be imported as group geometry.
+  - World inputs can now read data from brushes.
+  - Instancers and Foliage are now imported as packed primitives.
+  - World inputs have an improved bound selector mode, that lets them send all the actors and objects contained in the bounds of the selected object.
+  - World inputs can now import data from all supported input objects (landscape, houdini asset actors..)
+  - World inputs can now import data from actors placed in a different level than the Houdini Asset Actors's.
+  - A single curve input can now create and import any number of curves.
+  - You can alt-click on curve inputs or editable curves to create new points.
+- Parameter UI/UX has been improved:
+  - Folder UI (tabs, collapsible) has been improved
+  - Ramps UI has been improved, and it is easy to turn off auto-update while editing them.
+  - When an asset is dropped on a string parameter, it automatically set its value to the asset ref.
+  - Support for File parameters has been improved (custom extension, directory, new file...)

+As the plugin now relies on native UProperties for serialization, operations like cut and paste, move between level, duplication etc..

+For more details on the new features and improvements available on this alpha, please visit the [Wiki](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/wiki/What's-new-%3F).

+The main focus of this Alpha is to ensure proper compatibility with version 1 workflows and tools.
+Therefore, some of the new features planned for the full release of version 2 are not available in the Alpha yet.
+Noticeably, Alpha1 does not have full PDG and Blueprint support.

+# Feedback

+Please use this repository's "Issues" to report any bugs, problems, or simply to give us feedback on your experience with version2.

+If you'd rather go through support@sidefx.com for bugs, questions or RFEs, please be sure to indicate that those reports and requests are for Version2 of the unreal plugin.

 # Compatibility

-The current [Alpha1](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/releases) release of V2 has been built for UE4.24.3 and Houdini 18.0.416.
+Currently, the [Alpha1](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/releases) release of V2 has binaries that have been built for UE4.24.3 and Houdini 18.0.416.

+Source code for the plugin is available on this repository for UE4.24 and the master branch of Unreal (4.26).
+Binaries and source code for UE4.25 will be added soon to this repo.

-Version 2 does not support backward compatibility with assets created by version 1 of the Houdini Engine for Unreal plugin.
+It is important to note that Version 2 is not backward compatible with version 1 of the Houdini Engine for Unreal plugin.

 To that extent, it is important that you use version 2 of the plug-in only with projects that do not contain version 1 assets.

-However, Houdini Digital Assets (HDA files) that were created for version 1 of the plugin will be compatible with version 2, as it supports most of version 1 workflows.
+However, the Houdini Digital Assets themselves (the HDA files), that were created for version 1 of the plugin are fully compatible with version 2, as it supports most of version 1 workflows.

 # Installing the plugin